Welcome to our modern minimal townhome tour!

-I’m amped to finally be sharing a tour of our townhouse!
+I’m amped to finally be sharing our modern minimal townhome tour!
 I hope our approach to living in our space helps to inspire you.
 Let’s start with the main living area.
 Especially if you’re also in a kid- or cat-friendly home!

 Main Living Area